 World Pension Alliance (WPA)

-The Council is a founding member of the GPA, a trans-Atlantic coalition of business groups dedicated to global benefits issues such as retirement security and affordability, regulation investment and demographic change.
+The Council is a founding member of the WPA, a trans-Atlantic coalition of business groups dedicated to global benefits issues such as retirement security and affordability, regulation investment and demographic change.

 International Employee Benefits Association

-The Council serves as the U.S. chapter of IEBA is the world's leading association providing education, information and professional development opportunities in the constantly evolving world of International Employee Benefits.
-Members of the Council are entitled to complimentary membership in IEBA.
+The Council serves as the U.S. chapter of IEBA, which is the world's leading association providing education, information and professional development opportunities in the constantly evolving world of international employee benefits.
+Each Council member company or firm may designate professionals anywhere in the world for individual IEBA memberships, and the Council will cover the cost.
+To register, please email Mary Lindsay, Council executive assistant, at email@example.com.

 The American Benefits Institute, the education and research affiliate of the American Benefits Council (Council), serves as a private sector advisor to the U.S. government delegation to the OECD.
 Richard Hinz, Senior Advisor to the Council, is the former Chairman of the OECD’s Working Party on Private Pensions from his tenure at the U.S. Department of Labor (DOL).